 Escape to Witch Mountain

 One of Disney’s darker and more daring films, Escape to Witch Mountain follows two mysterious orphans named Tony and Tia Malone.
 Tony and Tia have a secret; they can communicate telepathically, can move objects with their minds, and have no idea where they came from.
 When an eccentric millionaire seeks to exploit them, the two go on the run.
 After befriending an old widower, the two embark on an adventure to escape their pursuers and find the answer to where they came from.
 Often lost in the shuffle of the Disney canon, Witch Mountain is a surprisingly influential film, especially with E.T eight years later.
-The film spawned a sequel four years later, along with a television and a theatrical remake.
+The film spawned a sequel four years later, along with two remakes, one in 1995, and another in 2009.

 Before coming to her own as a dramatic actor, Jodie Foster did a number of films for Disney, including the original Freaky Friday.
 While Freaky Friday is better known, it’s Candleshoe that stands as her best.
 In Candleshoe, Foster plays Casey Brown, a young tomboy who is recruited by a con man.
 Her job?
 Impersonate the missing granddaughter of a wealthy older woman to gain access to her property, and search for a hidden fortune somewhere on the grounds.
 Jodie Foster is the standout in an already stellar cast, delivering a great early performance as the spunky and lovable lead.
 This fun treasure hunt is sure to please, especially when it reaches its frantic and exciting finale.